 In June 2016 we turned 100.
 While we didn't get a letter from the Queen, we did have a party to celebrate with current and previous staff.

-Today, Wanganui Furnishers remains a locally owned and operated family business dedicated to personal service and helping with all of your interior styling needs from flooring, furniture, custom made curtains, blinds, and décor.
+Today, Wanganui Furnishers remains a locally owned and operated family business which is dedicated to personal service and helping with all of your interior styling needs from flooring, furniture, custom made curtains, blinds, and décor.
 John and Geoff continue to be directors, and the 4th generation of Andersons joined the staff in the 2000’s.